lizmat/raku-all-modules/github/p6-pdf/PDF-Lite-p6/README.md

 ## See also

-- [PDF::Font::Loader](https://github.com/p6-pdf/PDF-Font-Loader-p6) for rendering Postscript and TrueType fonts.
+- [PDF::Font::Loader](https://github.com/p6-pdf/PDF-Font-Loader-p6) for using Postscript and TrueType fonts.

 - This module (PDF::Lite) is based on [PDF](https://github.com/p6-pdf/PDF-p6) and has all of it methods available.
 This includes: